Email Alex at email@example.com .

 In my defense ... it's kind of my job, nightlife columnist-wise.
 I'm also immature and inappropriate and unlikely to change in my old age.

 I've found the people who stick around -- my, like, five friends at this point -- genuinely like me this way, or have great coping mechanisms.
-And as one such pal and I drove home from the Rio last week, having had one drink each
+And as one such pal and I drove home from the Rio last week, having had one drink each (but now that we were on our own, suddenly craving more), we realized something: We really only need our little group of friends.

 I mean, we've found a selection of people who love all the "that's what she said" laughs, know our "Never Have I Ever" answers -- having been involved in most -- and know to watch out for habitual clumsiness.
 And when you're drinking to a point where "inhibitions" or "smart choices" are just slurred words, you need to surround yourself with peeps who won't judge you peeing in the bushes.